NOVA MCP Server

 • add_group_member - Grant member access

-• revoke_group_member - Revoke access and rotate key
+• revoke_group_member - Revoke access and rotate Shade key

 • auth_status - Check user authorization